cfinst/cfinst.github.io/README.md

 This file describes the visualization tabs.
 Each entry corresponds to a tab, and has the following parameters:

  * `title` The text shown in the tab on the page.
  * `section` The unique identifier for this tab.
-These values are used in the URLs.
-Please do not change this unless you also update all references to it from JavaScript.
+This value is used in the URLs, as folder names under `_data/sections`, and elsewhere.
+Please do not change this unless you also update all references to it from JavaScript and rename the corresponding folder under `_data/sections`.
  * `fields` This is unique to the Contribution Limits tab, and enumerates the fields to make available.

 ```